Pidurangala Hike in Sigiriya: Everything You Need To Know

 If you have the choice, rather stay in Sigiriya as it has a small village vibe whilst Dambulla is quite busy and chaotic.

-Another option is to take a local bus to Sigiriya, but this will take you over an hour and the bus can be tricky to find.
+The cheaper option is to take a local bus to Sigiriya.
+Bus this will take over an hour, and the bus can be tricky to find.

 Sigiriya traffic